 A lot of the users rave about this tumbler because of its efficient functioning and quick performance.
 With this tumbler, the users will not only get clean brass bullet cases but they will also get the job done quicker.
 We highly recommend this economical yet efficient tumbler!

 Some of the tumblers can be very annoying because of the loud noise.
 But this one has a dual-layer drum which is why its operation is less noisy as compared to others.
+It is also a wet tumbler with stainless steel pins included in the kit to get you started right out of the box.

 Its versatility, convenience and ease of use make it one of the best brass rotary tumblers.
 We are sure that you will also like using it.